Ramsesian/keyboard/README.md

 **What's with all the N/A's?** <br>
 The N/A stops you from going to other layers while not on the first.

-If you go from layer 01 to layer 02 you return to layer 01.
-However if you go from layer 01 -> layer 02 -> layer 03 then it returns to layer 02 and essentially now you're stuck there until you unplug and plug the keyboard back in again.
+If you go from layer 01 ➜ layer 02 you return to layer 01.
+However if you go from layer 01 ➜ layer 02 ➜ layer 03 then it returns to layer 02 and essentially now you're stuck there until you unplug and plug the keyboard back in again.

 Flashing the Firmware
 ---------------------